bozsahin/thebench/README.md

 NOTES FOR THE DISCERNING TECHIE:

+The installer
-In addition to setting a package directory for <code>thebench</code> in your user space, the installer creates some files and aliases to keep things organized and available from anywhere in the computer.
-There are four of them: (`~' points to your home directory in the linux world).
+creates some files and aliases to keep things organized and available from anywhere in the computer.
+There are THREE of them: (`~' points to your home directory in the linux world).

 <code>~/.thebenchhome</code> This file contains the full path of TheBench repository in your installation.

 <code>~/.thebenchhistory</code> This file contains history of your command use for easier recall.

 <code>bench</code> This is an alias to reach TheBench from anywhere in your user space.

-<code>bench.train</code> This is an alias to run the trainer <code>bench.train.sh</code> used by the
-tool from anywhere.

 Please do not alter them manually.